Learn How To Meditate In This Free Online Meditation Course!

 If you’ve been feeling like everything in your life is an effort these days, that distractions are everywhere, you’re expected to be a multi-tasking genius, and your stress level is twisting your stomach into knots, it might be time to consider starting a meditation practice.

-Part of the reason for this is because of the religious or spiritual baggage of meditation.
+A lot of these are really myths that serve to turn people off from this amazing practice that can free them from daily stress and pressure.
+Part of the reason for this is the religious or spiritual baggage of meditation.
 After all, meditation was pioneered in the East, in the specific context of Buddhism and Hinduism.

 This cuts against the grain with most people from the West.
 Most Westerners are secular.
 It’s no surprise that a lot of people are turned off by the spiritual or mystical reputation of meditation.
 But this is not the reality of meditation.